 The advisory committee for M.S. students will consist of the Major Professor and at least two other faculty members and should be appointed during the first or second semester of residence.
 For Ph.D. students this committee will consist of the Major Professor and three or more other faculty members who must be appointed during the first or second semester.
-If a student has two Co-Major Professors, they will be counted the same as one major professor on the committee.
-At least two members of the Ph.D. committee must be regular (i.e., non-adjunct or -courtesy) faculty members in the Department of Plant Pathology.
-Some students may do all or part of their thesis/dissertation research at the Griffin or Tifton campuses.
-To make the transition as smooth as possible, the student may have co-major professors at two different locations or a member of the advisory committee may be assigned to counsel the student while at a location away from the Major Professor.
+If a student has two Co-Major Professors, they will be counted the same as one Major Professor on the committee.
+At least two members of the Ph.D. committee must be regular (i.e., non-adjunct or non-courtesy) faculty members in the Department of Plant Pathology.
+Students who do all or part of their thesis/dissertation research at the Griffin or Tifton campuses may have a member of the advisory committee assigned to counsel the student while at a location away from the Major Professor.

 M.S. and Ph.D. students may have one advisory committee member outside of the University of Georgia serve on the advisory committee with Graduate School approval.
 To request approval, the student's Major Professor will send a justification letter and CV for the proposed outside advisory committee member to the Graduate Coordinator.
 The justification letter will outline the expertise the proposed outside committed member will provide and will be signed by the major Professor and the Graduate Coordinator.
-The Graduate Coordinator will submit both documents to the Graduate School via Grad Status for Graduate School approval.
+The student will submit both documents attached to a G130 Advisory Committee form to the Graduate School via Grad Status for Graduate School approval.